QuentinThierry/Cub3D/Cub3d_bonus/README.md

 <!-- - file structure for bonus and mandatory -->
 - white space at the end of a texture printf error because file not found
 - Makefile with file headers
+- does animation continue when object on the hand ???

 Minimap :
 <!-- - if screen is too small, do not draw minimap -->